 For those searching for a better-looking aftermarket system, some of the choices out there come with a bonus along with the good looks: danger and excitement.
 You see, some of the competition…well, really all of them…attempted to reproduce the cooling ability of the stock system in different ways.
 Little louvers here, pinched steel there, and pretty exhaust tips with decorative holes all try to mix the air and mimic the stock effect.
 All fail miserably.
 Sure it looks great, but that’s where danger and excitement come in as the temps out of the pipe during regen can hit as high as 800 degrees.
 When you figure that the stock exhaust reaches 500…well, you can see where this is headed.
 And chew on this: Regen events last 15 to 20 minutes.
 So if you’re driving alongside someone on the freeway and the exhaust is hitting their tire (or window, depending on how tall your rig is) with blowtorch heat or pulling into your garage…let’s just say there’s plenty of time to leave your mark.

 Oh yeah, and I almost forgot to mention that the regen for this all-important diesel particulate filter can happen even when you’re at idle.
-Once it goes into “clean me up” mode, it doesn’t care if you are moving at highway speed or if you’re parked; it’s hot time in the city (or wherever you live).
-You know what that means?
+Once it goes into “clean me up” mode, it doesn’t care if you are moving at highway speed or if you’re parked; it’s a hot time in the city (or wherever you live).
+Do you know what that means?
 Those boxes or stacks of paper in your garage will catch fire if they’re nearby…not to mention burning your kid(s), your wife, your pets, your house, your grass, that bratty little kid who rides his bike on your lawn and shoots your windows with his BB gun all the time (hmm… that one’s not too bad, really).
 Plan on taking that camping or fishing trip?
 Well, unless you have a great fake alibi, Smokey the Bear, Woodsy Owl, and the state authorities are going to come for you when you set the forest on fire!
 Why live so dangerously?

 Banks Power’s answer for playing it safe is the CoolCuff exhaust system we’ve come up with.
 We know that the OEs didn’t just make an exhaust that was ugly without a purpose.
 They did so because they want to be safe; they want you and what’s important to be safe.
 The engineers at Banks Power feel the same way, so we set out to design an exhaust that not only reduces backpressure (which means more performance) but accomplishes the factory’s safety margin and then some.
 Check out our latest ad.
 It’s brutally honest, but it is honest.